 Day 25 Copenhagen: City Tour - Overnight Ferry to Oslo

-This evening we board our evening ferry for the overnight journey to Oslo.
+This afternoon we head to the port to board our evening ferry for the overnight journey to Oslo.
 Our route takes us along the coast of Denmark and the body of water that separates the North Sea from the Baltic and into Norwegian waters.
 Our cabins are small but comfortable with ensuite facilities.
 These vessels are large and well appointed with amenities that include restaurants, shops, maybe even a cinema and swimming pool.

 Included Meal(s): Breakfast and Dinner

-The balance of the day is yours to spend at leisure, visiting the museums mentioned above and possibly strolling down the main street of Carl Johan, enjoying the activity in a city that comes alive during the summer months.
+After hotel check-in, the balance of the day is yours to spend at leisure, visiting the museums mentioned above and/or possibly strolling down the main street of Carl Johan, enjoying the activity in a city that comes alive during the summer months.

-* Please note that our Oslo hotel rooms may NOT be ready for us this early in the day.
-Your large baggage will be securely stored; you might want to prepare your daypack ahead of time.
+* Please note that our Oslo hotel rooms will NOT be ready for us this early in the day.
+Your large baggage will be securely stored on the bus; you might want to prepare your day-pack ahead of time.

 Overnight in Oslo.